wazuh/wazuh/tests/integration/test_aws/README.md

 ## Configuration settings

-- **credentials**
+- **Credentials**:
-    Set the credentials at `$HOME/.aws/credentials` (being `HOME` the home directory of the user who runs the tests, more information [here](https://documentation.wazuh.com/current/amazon/services/prerequisites/credentials.html#profiles)) with the content:
+    Set the credentials at `$HOME/.aws/credentials` (being `HOME` the home directory of the user who runs the tests, more information [here](https://documentation.wazuh.com/current/amazon/services/prerequisites/credentials.html#profiles) with the content:

 ```ini
 [qa]